 Biblical background on Mary’s Mediation

 Before I mention the key passage about Mary’s intercessory action I want to highlight her vow of total obedience to God first.
 In Luke the angel greeted Mary with these words, “Hail, favored one!
 The Lord is with you” (Luke 1:28).
 The original Greek is Chaire, Kecharitomene which translated to “Hail, full of grace”.
-Catholics interprets the phrase full of grace to refer to Mary being conceived without sin.
+Catholics interpret the phrase full of grace to refer to Mary being conceived without sin.
 Having this preliminary understanding of Mary, let us look at a strong example regarding her mediation to help humankind.